Improving Access to Civil Justice

 • Māori and Pasifika communities

-The phone survey of randomly selected New Zealanders will take place during 2023.
+The phone survey of randomly selected New Zealanders took place during late 2023.

-By using a random sample, the survey will capture people who don’t realise their problem or issue has a legal solution and may leave it unresolved.
+By using a random sample, the survey captured people who do not realise their problem or issue has a legal solution and may leave it unresolved.
 These people do not traditionally show up in data looking at the use of justice services.

 For more details about the project see our FAQs.